ooni/ooni.org/content/event/adina15.md

 # WHEN

-The hackathon will run from October 1st to October 2nd 2015.
+The hackathon will run from ... to be defined (the hackathon was postponed).

-### October 1st (Day 1)
+### Day 1

 09:00 Start of event (**Organizers** should be there at **08:00**)